mskhc/dev1/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

   get rejected by the existing webhook server since the `env` label is unset, and the replacement Pod cannot be created.
 Eventually, the entire Deployment for the webhook server may become unhealthy.

   If you use admission webhooks to check Pods, consider excluding the namespace where your webhook listener is running, by specifying a [namespaceSelector](#matching-requests-namespaceselector).

 * If the cluster has multiple webhooks configured (possibly from independent applications deployed on the cluster), they can form a cycle.
 Webhook A must be called to process startup of webhook B's pods and vice versa.
-If both webhook A and webhook B ever become inactive at the same time (for example, due to a cluster-wide outage or a node failure where both pods run on the same node) deadlock occurs because neither webhook pod can be recreated without the other already running.
+If both webhook A and webhook B ever become unavailable at the same time (for example, due to a cluster-wide outage or a node failure where both pods run on the same node) deadlock occurs because neither webhook pod can be recreated without the other already running.

-  It is recommended to establish a desired order for webhooks to start, then to exclude "earlier" webhooks' resources from being inspected by later webhooks.
+  One way to prevent this is to establish a desired order for webhooks to start, then to exclude "earlier" webhooks' resources from being inspected by "later" webhooks.
 This ensures that the "earliest" webhook can start, which in turn allows the next.

   If you want to ensure protection for an admission webhook and / or its namespace, [ValidatingAdmissionPolicies](/docs/reference/access-authn-authz/validating-admission-policy/) can